sivanand866/Student-Emotion-Analysis/README.md

 The student_body_language.pkl is trained random forest model and code for training is student body language.ipynb

+The final prediction is done by combining both model results.

 1.Running th UI.py provides interface as: